MattiaPerrone123/CNN-autoencoder-feature-extraction/README.md

 This repository contains the codebase for a project focused on feature extraction from lumbar spine MRI scans using a convolutional neural network (CNN)-based autoencoder.
 These extracted features are then used to enhance predictions of disc pathologies, such as disc narrowing.
 For more details, please see the [abstract](docs/abstract.pdf) (podium at ORS-PSRS 2024).

 ## Data
-The dataset comprises 447 lumbar spine MRI scans obtained from 218 patients with a history of low back pain.
+The dataset comprises 447 lumbar spine MRI scans obtained from 218 patients with a history of low back pain ([Van der Graaf et al. 2024](https://www.nature.com/articles/s41597-024-03090-w).
 While the dataset itself is not included in this repository, the expected directory structure for organizing the data is outlined in the ```data``` folder.
 Subfolders are designed to hold images, masks and annotations for each patient.

 ## Pipeline